Panasonic leaves semiconductor business with Taiwan sale

 Panasonic’s chipmaking has been struggling in recent years amid competition from cheaper rivals in South Korea and the rest of Asia.

-Japanese media reports said the recent U.S.-China trade war, which has slowed sales in China, added to the woes.
+Japanese media reports said the recent U.S.-China trade war, which has slowed sales in China, added to those pressures.

 The move highlights Panasonic and other Japanese electronics makers’ efforts to focus on more lucrative businesses.